 Blood sugar after meals.
 Practical and easy to start today: walking after meals, even five minutes, has been shown to meaningfully reduce post-meal blood sugar spikes.3 After eating, your blood sugar goes up — that's just how the body works.
 Movement brings it back down faster.
 A short walk after lunch or dinner, even just around the house, is one of the simplest things you can do to support what semaglutide is already doing.
 If the weather's bad, just move around the house for a few minutes.
 Even that is better than eating and slumping on the couch.

 Side effects.
 Anecdotally, our clients who stay active while on GLP-1s report milder nausea.
 The research on this is still early, but it tracks with what we see.
+For practical strategies on how to manage side effects during workouts, we've put together a full guide.

 Energy and confidence.
 These aren't soft benefits.
 Low energy is one of the biggest reasons people stop exercising, and it's also one of the things that improves fastest when you start moving consistently.
 Confidence built through getting physically stronger tends to bleed into other areas — work, relationships, how you talk to yourself.
 We see it consistently.
 It's not a side effect.
 It's often the point.